 ABS Group's approach provides companies with a viable tool to fit the niche between hazard evaluation/process hazard analysis (PHA) and quantitative risk assessment.
 Many of our customers have found Layer of Protection Analysis (LOPA) to be a cost-effective addition to PHA revalidations and also an important tool for ALARP demonstration.
 Our approach is based on risk assessment fundamentals used by ABS Group personnel for over 30 years.
 We apply these fundamentals to help private industry and government clients make informed risk management decisions.

-Our experts can team with your staff or work independently to review your goals at the beginning of the project to confirm that the analysis provides information of sufficient relevance, precision and certainty to meet your decision-making needs.
+Our experts can team up with your staff or work independently to review your goals at the beginning of the project to confirm that the analysis provides information of sufficient relevance, precision and certainty to meet your decision-making needs.
 Our LOPA services include:

 - Safety Barrier Identification

 - Safety Objective Analysis (SOA)

 - Risk Judgment Techniques

 - Special Application of LOPA for an Independent Protection Layer (ANSI/ISA-84.00.01-2004, IEC 61511 Mod)

 LOPA is the newest methodology for hazard evaluation and risk assessment.
 On a sliding scale of sophistication and rigor, LOPA lies between the qualitative end of the scale (characterized by methods such as hazard and operability, or HAZOP, analysis and what-if analysis) and the quantitative end (characterized by methods using fault trees and event trees).
 LOPA helps the analyst make consistent decisions on the adequacy of existing or proposed layers of protection against an accident scenario.
 The technique is ideally suited for companies striving to meet specific risk targets or to lower risk as low as reasonably practicable (ALARP).